benhavenaar/emailanalyser/README.md

 # emailanalyser
-An email analyser script that will use online API's to determine if an email contains phishing or viruses
+An email analyser script that uses online API's to determine if an email contains phishing or viruses.
+All rights are reserved by Ordina.

-## How to use
+## Install
-You need python 3.8+ in order to run this program
-Run the command `python -m pip install -r requirements.txt` located in the src file
+A few steps are necessary to install all requirements for this program.

 1. Clone the `requirements.sh` and `emailanalyser.sh` file
 2. Create a VirusTotal account and collect your API key
 3. Edit the requirements.sh file and change `<PASTE VT API KEY BETWEEN QUOTES>` to your API key